emilfabian/ObsLeadEngine/README.md

 ```

-Your request will return a JS array with status code 200 for successful transmissions and 500 for failed transmissions.
-Failed transmissions will also contain a error message under the "message" section.
+Your request will return a JS array with status code 200 for successful transmissions, and 500 for failed transmissions.
+Failed transmissions will also contain a error message under the "message" section as well as the specific reason.
+To prevent submissions from failing, we do recommend to validate all information frontend, making sure the lead relevancy score will stay high.

+All submitted leads will be validated backend and is also scored for fraud, giving it an internal score of 0-100.
+All leads with a score of 20 or less will automatically be discarded and sent to error 500 with error message Invalid dataset.

 ```
 {status: 200, message: "Successful data transmission", uqTransIdent: "dc01fd0ae686d40b231063a529ab955a"}